goetz-markgraf/ktor-session-auth/README.md

 # ktor-session-auth

-Repository for the article on blog.codecentric.de
+Repository for the articles on http://blog.codecentric.de